 When there are less than 7 days of battery life remaining, the low battery icon will be lit.

 When there are less than 8 hours of battery life remaining, the triangular warning symbol on the LCD will also be shown.

-When the battery reaches a level where it can no longer power the instrument, the ToxiPro will sound the danger alarm while displaying the danger, caution and battery icons.
+When the battery reaches a level where it can no longer power the instrument, the ToxiPro will sound a low battery alarm for two minutes while displaying the danger, caution and battery icons.
 Press MODE to turn the instrument off.
 The battery must be replaced before the instrument can be used again.
 If the MODE button is not pressed, the instrument will remain in alarm for as long as it can before shutting itself off.